 Game Platform Timeline

 As you can see the wide range of console development was around 1975-1995.
-Afterwards the productions start to narrow down until 2004 where only three companies remain moving forward with software instead of hardware.
+Afterwards the productions start to narrow down until 2004 where only three companies remain moving

 Arcade